nhsengland/virtual-wards-draft-standards/README.md

 # Virtual Wards - Care Record Summary (End of Stay) - Implementation Guidance v0.1

-> *This implementation guidance is provided for information only and is intended for those engaged with NHS England on development of the Virtual Wards Care Record Summary Standard.*
+> *This implementation guidance is provided for information only and is intended for those engaged with NHS England on development of the Virtual Wards Care Record Summary Standard.
+The first iteration of this standard is being developed between February and March 2023.*
 >
-> *If you are not participating in the First-of-Type, it is advised not to develop against these specifications until a formal announcement has been made.*
+> *If you are not participating in the First-of-Type, it is advised not to develop against these specifications until a formal announcement has been made.
+The team can be contacted by emailing england.virtualward.interoperability@nhs.net.*

  ## Overview

 This draft implementation guidance is being developed to aid interoperability for virtual wards, with the data transfer of a Virtual Ward Care Record Summary (for The End of the patient stay).